leksval/etl_process/README.md

   - Data scraper
   - Python script which transforms data from text to different types and load them to csv file.
+  - Machine learning algorithm that clasifie reviews as positive/neutral/negative
   - Script that loads CSV file to postgressSQL database
   - Flask with dockerized PostgreSQL database